gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

 Currently, we are _multi-project pipeline_-like approach to run QA pipelines.

-1. Developer triggers manual action in the CE or EE merge request, that starts a chain of pipelines.
+1. Developer triggers a manual action, that can be found in CE and EE merge requests, what starts a chain of pipelines.
-1. Triggering this action enqueues a new CI job that is going to be picked by a runner.

 1. The script, that is being executed, triggers a pipeline in GitLab Omnibus projects, and waits for the resulting status.
-We call it _status attribution_.
+We call this a _status attribution_.

-1. GitLab packages are being built in the pipeline started in Omnibus.
-Packages are going to be sent to Container Registry.
+1. GitLab packages are being built in Omnibus pipeline.
+Packages are going to be pushed to Container Registry.

-1. When packages are ready, and available in the registry, a final step in the pipeline that is now running in Omnibus triggers a new pipeline in the GitLab QA project.
-It also waits for the resulting status.
+1. When packages are ready, and available in the registry, a final step in the pipeline, that is now running in Omnibus, triggers a new pipeline in the GitLab QA project.
+It also waits for a resulting status.

-1. GitLab QA pulls images from the registry, spins-up containers and runs tests against test environment that has been just orchestrated.
+1. GitLab QA pulls images from the registry, spins-up containers and runs tests against a test environment that has been just orchestrated by `gitlab-qa` tool.

-1. The result of GitLab QA pipeline is being propagated upstream, through Omnibus, to CE / EE merge request.
+1. The result of GitLab QA pipeline is being propagated upstream, through Omnibus, back to CE / EE merge request.

 #### How do I write tests?